-WHEREAS, the County Board of Supervisors has approved a Countywide Household Hazardous Waste Collection Program whereby residents of the County and participating jurisdictions will have an opportunity to safely dispose of household hazardous wastes, regardless of the specific location at which the collection has been scheduled; and
+WHEREAS, the County Board of Supervisors has approved a Countywide Household Hazardous Waste Collection Program whereby residents of the County and participating jurisdictions will have an opportunity to safely dispose of household hazardous wastes (HHW), regardless of the specific location at which the collection has been scheduled; and

-WHEREAS, the participating jurisdictions desire to provide residents with convenient opportunities to safely dispose of their household hazardous waste (HHW) in order to encourage the proper disposal of toxic products, and avoid unauthorized or improper disposal in the garbage, sanitary sewer, storm drain system, or on the ground, in a manner which creates a health or environmental hazard; and
+WHEREAS, the participating jurisdictions desire to provide residents with convenient opportunities to safely dispose of their HHW in order to encourage the proper disposal of toxic products, and avoid unauthorized or improper disposal in the garbage, sanitary sewer, storm drain system, or on the ground, in a manner which creates a health or environmental hazard; and

-WHEREAS, the participating jurisdictions desire to provide a safe, convenient, and economical means for residents to dispose of household hazardous wastes.
-These wastes include, but are not limited to, common household products such as household cleaning products, spot remover, furniture polish, solvents, oven cleaner, pesticides, oil based paints, motor oil, antifreeze, car batteries, mercury thermostats, fluorescent lamps, household batteries, and electronic waste.
-Residents of the CITY listed above will be eligible to bring HHW to any household hazardous waste collection event or facility where these wastes will be accepted for proper disposal as described below; and
+WHEREAS, the participating jurisdictions desire to provide a safe, convenient, and economical means for residents to dispose of HHW.
+These wastes include, but are not limited to, common household products such as household cleaning products, furniture polish, solvents, oven cleaner, pesticides, oil based paints, motor oil, antifreeze, car batteries, mercury thermostats, fluorescent lamps, household batteries, and electronic waste.
+Residents of the CITY listed above will be eligible to bring HHW to any Household Hazardous Waste Collection Event or facility where these wastes will be accepted for proper disposal as described below; and

-WHEREAS, the participating jurisdictions desire to schedule Household Hazardous Waste Collection Events (Events) for residents for FY 2016 through FY 2018 (July 1, 2015 - June 30, 2018); and
+WHEREAS, the participating jurisdictions desire to schedule Household Hazardous Waste Collection Events (Events) for residents for FY 2019 through FY 2021 (July 1, 2018 - June 30, 2021); and